JonathanSoszka/FatSecretDotNet/README.md

   var client = new FatSecretClient(credentials);
 ```
+**Note: It is not recommended to ever store your secret in plain text, please use a secure method to store your secret in your application**

 ### Dependency Injection
 An extension method is also available to easily add a client to the dot net DI container